Newark has got the Gooch.

 Bikers will travel via police escort along Route 80 to Route 280 East, down Route 21 to the Ironbound where they can enjoy dinner at Iberia Restaurant and other Ferry Street joints.

-"It's a nice safe ride," said Little, who expects a good turn out Wednesday given a forecast of temperatures near 100 and clear skies.
+"It's a nice safe ride," said Little, who expects a good turn out Wednesday given a

 Specially designed Gooch's Garlic Run t-shirts and pins will be on sale in Newark and Rockaway Township.
 Prior to the run, vendors like Harley Davidson will set up booths at the mall's JCPenney parking lot, which begins to fill up with bikers as early as noon.
 Registration begins at 4 p.m.

 "It's all about fundraising and riding motorcycles," said Little.
 "That's what the Blue Knights is about."

 Volunteers from the Ironbound Business Improvement District (IBID) will be on hand at the Rockaway mall and in Newark to help guide bikers to appropriate Ferry Street destinations.